olus2000/ALEx/README.md

 * `sundry.qky`

-   Some words that were considered for Quackery core words but omitted for the sake of brevity.
+   Some words that were considered for Quackery core words.

    * `#` `footnotes` – more ways of making comments.
    * `[peek]` `[poke]` – like `peek` and `poke` but can dive into nested nests.
    * `switch` `case` `otherwise` – a switch statement.
-   * `map` `filter` `fold` – combinators.

   Author: [Gordon Charlton](https://github.com/GordonCharlton)